zakrowling/customs-portal/README.md

 # Folder structure
 The template themes are built with HTML / SCSS / JS.
 - css
-  - This folder contains the processed SCSS for the theme styles.
+  - This folder contains the processed CSS for the theme styles.
 Do not edit this CSS file.
 Make changes in the SCSS folder and process the CSS properly.changes.
 - img
   - This is where you can store images
 - scss